openai/spinningup/docs/spinningup/rl_intro.rst

 A **state** :math:`s` is a complete description of the state of the world.
 There is no information about the world which is hidden from the state.
 An **observation** :math:`o` is a partial description of a state, which may omit information.

 In deep RL, we almost always represent states and observations by a `real-valued vector, matrix, or higher-order tensor`_.
-For instance, a visual observation could be represented by the RGB matrix of its pixel values; the state of a robot might be represented by its joint angles and velocities.
+For instance, a visual observation could be represented by the RGB tensor of its pixel values; the state of a robot might be represented by its joint angles and velocities.

 When the agent is able to observe the complete state of the environment, we say that the environment is **fully observed**.
 When the agent can only see a partial observation, we say that the environment is **partially observed**.